ICRAR/daliuge/docs/graphs.rst

 * **Group By** indicates data resorting (e.g. `corner turning <https://mnras.oxfordjournals.org/content/410/3/2075.full>`_ in radio astronomy).
-  The semantic is analogous to the ``GROUP BY`` construct used in SQL statement for relational databases, but applied to data DROPs.
-The current |daliuge| prototype requires that *Group By* is used in conjunction with a nested *Scatter* such that data DROPs that are originally sorted in the order of ``[outer_partition_id][inner_partition_id]`` are resorted as ``[inner_partition_id][outer_partition_id]``.
+  The semantic is analogous to the ``GROUP BY`` construct used in SQL statement for relational databases, but applied to data Drops.
+The current |daliuge| prototype requires that *Group By* is used in conjunction with a nested *Scatter* such that data Drops that are originally sorted in the order of ``[outer_partition_id][inner_partition_id]`` are resorted as ``[inner_partition_id][outer_partition_id]``.
   In terms of parallelism, *Group By* is comparable to the `"static" MapReduce <http://openmymind.net/2011/1/20/Understanding-Map-Reduce/>`_,